 “In fact, everyone who wants to live a godly life in Christ Jesus will be persecuted,” (2 Timothy 3:12)

 We are usually quite shocked when we encounter this hurt, as it usually catches us by surprise.
-We are knocked out of shape and have some emotional, mental and spiritual injury.
+We feel knocked out of shape and have some emotional, mental and spiritual injury.
 Our hearts bleed and it takes a while to get over it.

-When we enter a life of faith, it immediately puts us smack dab in the middle of the world where there is a contest between good and evil.
+We should remember that when we enter a life of faith, it immediately puts us smack dab in the middle of the world where there is a contest between good and evil.
 We who are the light of the world (Matt 5:14) should expect that our enemy will notice us in a world of darkness and will do all to extinguish our light.
 We often wrongly believe that living a life of faith should protect us from all attack or problems, which is precisely why we are often shocked when we do experience emotional pain, or attack or offense.

 Jesus said: “‘I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.’”
 John 16:33

-Jesus wins in the end and because He wins, we win, every time.
+But also remember: Jesus wins in the end and because He wins, we win, every time.
 We too overcome the world…

 “…for everyone born of God overcomes the world.
 This is the victory that has overcome the world, even our faith.
 Who is it that overcomes the world?
 Only the one who believes that Jesus is the Son of God.”
 (1 John 5:4-5)